-1.6.1.3 Carbon fiber (CF) based polymer nanocomposite
+1.6.1.3 Carbon fibre (CF) based polymer nanocomposite

-The intermesh sheets of carbon atoms or graphene with the hexagonal structure constitute to the formation of carbon fibers (CFs) [63].
+The intermesh sheets of carbon atoms or graphene with the hexagonal structure constitute to the formation of carbon fibres (CFs) [63].
 CFs are potentially used in many applications such as, the material of electrodes in batteries, sensors, additives, superconductors and the energy storing and converting electronic devices.
-The first man who came with the use of CF was the Thomas Alva Edison.
-He used CF as the filament of light bulb which was prepared by the carbonizing of the bamboo and cotton.
-After this great achievement the scientific society dragged their attention towards the use of the CFs in research as well in commercial applications.
-The conventional CF and carbon nanofibers (CNFs) are also used but they are rather different from each other in many aspects, such as in size and their compatibility with the composites [14, 96].
+The first man who came with the use of CF was Thomas Alva Edison.
+He used CF as the filament of light bulb which was prepared by carbonizing bamboo and cotton.
+After this great achievement, the scientific society dragged their attention towards the use of the CFs in researches as well in commercial applications.
+The conventional CF and carbon nanofibers (CNFs) are also used but they are different from each other in many aspects, such as in size and their compatibility with the composites [14, 96].

-Avanish Pratap Singh et al [97] used a novel kind of combination of the composite for EMI shielding application.
-They prepared phenolic resin-based composite of RGO/ $\gamma$ -Fe2O3 /carbon fiber by compression molding technique.
-The incorporation of the $\gamma$ -Fe2O3 nanoparticles inside the RGO layers improved interfacial polarization and also enhance the anisotropy energy of the composite sheets.
-The purpose of the fraction of $\gamma$ -Fe2O3 improved the microwave absorbing properties of the composite hence account for the maximum scattering that leads to more attenuation of EM by absorption.
-In this case the EMI SEA was recorded to be 35.42 dB and SET 45.26 dB.
-That shows the maximum contribution is due to the absorption of the EM signal as compared to the reflection which is achieved by the magnetic filler addition inside the conducting capsule that would significant for the proper impedance matching.
+Avanish Pratap Singh et al. [97] used a novel kind of combination of the composite for EMI shielding application.
+They prepared phenolic resin-based composite of RGO / γ -Fe2O3 / carbon fibre by compression moulding technique.
+The incorporation of the γ -Fe2O3 nanoparticles inside the RGO layers improved interfacial polarization and also enhance the anisotropy energy of the composite sheets.
+The purpose of the fraction of γ -Fe2O3 improved the microwave absorbing properties of the composite, hence maximised scattering that leads to more attenuation of EM by absorption.
+In this case, the EMI SE_A was recorded to be 35.42 dB and SE_T at 45.26 dB.
+This shows the maximum contribution is due to the absorption of the EM signal as compared to the reflection which is achieved by the magnetic filler addition inside the conducting capsule that would be significant for proper impedance matching.

 CNFs has an ability to influence the properties of the polymer nanocomposites so a higher loading of CNF inside the polymer could lead to higher EMI SE as compared to the CNTs.
 But the higher amount of CNF causes the poor mechanical properties and filler matrix bonding.
-Although the CNF are cost effective as compared to the CNTs.
-So, the demand of cost effective and good mechanical properties motivated Y. Yang et al [98] to use a combination of CNFs and a small amount of CNT with the polymer matrix for EMI shielding.
-They used varying wt. % 1-3 for CNT and for CNFs 5-10 and investigated for their SE and obtained 20.3 dB which is required amount for commercial applications.
-Juan Chen et al [99] worked with CF for investigating its EMI SE properties.
-They used methodology of depositing GO on the CF by electrophoretic process, further GO/CF were reduced to rGO/CF through chemical reduction.
-The SEM results revealed the better dispersion of GO/CF and rGO/CF on the unsaturated polyester (UP) matrix.
-They concluded that the GO/CF and rGO/CF composite showed an improved SE in UP matrix when compared to the CF/UP.
-They observed an EMI SE of the composites having 0.75 % mass fraction of GO/CF and rGO/CF and rGO/CF reached 34.7 and 37.8 dB at 12.4 GHz.
-These results showed an improvement in the SE in the 6.8 - 16.3 % when compared with CF/UP composite.
+Although CNF are cost effective as compared to CNTs, the demand of cost effective and good mechanical properties motivated Y. Yang et al. [98] to use a combination of CNFs and a small amount of CNT with the polymer matrix for EMI shielding.
+They used varying wt. % 1-3 for CNT and for CNFs 5-10 and investigated for their SE and obtained 20.3 dB which is the required amount for commercial applications.
+Juan Chen et al. [99] worked with CF for investigating its EMI SE properties.
+Their method of depositing GO on CF by electrophoretic process, and further GO / CF were reduced to rGO / CF through chemical reduction.
+The SEM results revealed the better dispersion of GO / CF and rGO / CF on the unsaturated polyester (UP) matrix.
+They concluded that GO / CF and rGO / CF composite showed an improved SE in UP matrix when compared to CF / UP.
+They observed an EMI SE of the composites having 0.75 % mass fraction of GO / CF and rGO / CF reached 34.7 and 37.8 dB at 12.4 GHz.
+These results showed an improvement in the SE around 6.8 - 16.3 % when compared with CF / UP composite.
+Table 9 summarised the results.